ENG517/Github-Docs-G3/content/desktop/making-changes-in-a-branch/pushing-changes-to-github-from-github-desktop.md

-{% data reusables.desktop.push-origin %}
-> If there are commits on the remote branch that you don't have on your local branch, {% data variables.product.prodname_desktop %} prompts you to fetch new commits from the remote.
-In the "New Commits on Remote" window, click **Fetch**.

-{% note %}

-**Note:** {% data variables.product.prodname_desktop %} will reject a push if it exceeds certain limits.
+>{**Note:** {% data variables.product.prodname_desktop %} will reject a push if it exceeds certain limits.

-* A push contains a large file over {% data variables.large_files.max_github_size %} in size.
+>* A push contains a large file over {% data variables.large_files.max_github_size %} in size.
-* A push is over {% data variables.large_files.max_file_size %} in total size.
+>* A push is over {% data variables.large_files.max_file_size %} in total size.

-If you configure {% data variables.large_files.product_name_long %} to track your large files, you can push large files that would normally be rejected.
+>If you configure {% data variables.large_files.product_name_long %} to track your large files, you can push large files that would normally be rejected.
 For more information, see "[AUTOTITLE](/desktop/configuring-and-customizing-github-desktop/about-git-large-file-storage-and-github-desktop)."

-{% endnote %}